quicwg/base-drafts/draft-ietf-quic-invariants.md

 A specific QUIC version might authenticate the packet as part of its connection establishment process.

-The server MUST include the value from the Source Connection ID field of the packet it receives in the Destination Connection ID field.
+An endpoint MUST include the value from the Source Connection ID field of the packet it receives in the Destination Connection ID field.
 The value for Source Connection ID MUST be copied from the Destination Connection ID of the received packet, which is initially randomly selected by a client.
 Echoing both